-For additional information on FERPA, check out the U.S. Department of Education.
+For additional information on FERPA, see the IRB Guidance Document G-17: Guidance on FERPA in Human Subjects Research Studies, or check out the U.S. Department of Education.

 The Health Insurance Portability and Accountability Act of 1996 includes mandated standards for the secure electronic storage and transmission of health care information.
 To comply with these standards, the Department of Health and Human Services issued two new regulations, administered and enforced by the Office for Civil Rights: the Privacy Rule and Security Rule.